 The International Office is happy to speak to students, whether this is assisting them with the application process, arranging a meeting with the subject department or discussing our competitive scholarships options.

-If you would like to speak to us about this please contact us on email@example.com or come and visit us in the International Office.
+If you would like to speak to us about this please contact us on email@example.com.